WeblateOrg/weblate/docs/admin/upgrade.rst

 Please follow :ref:`generic-upgrade-instructions` to upgrade.

-Notable configuration or dependencies changes:
+Notable configuration- and dependencies changes:

 * The migration might take considerable time to process big glossaries.
 * Glossaries are now stored as regular components.
 * The glossary API is removed, use the regular translation API to access glossaries.
-* There is a change in :setting:`django:INSTALLED_APPS` - ``weblate.metrics`` should be added.
+* A change in :setting:`django:INSTALLED_APPS` - ``weblate.metrics`` should be added.

 .. versionchanged:: 4.5.1

-   * There is a new dependency on the `pyahocorasick` module.
+   * The `pyahocorasick` module is a new dependency.

 .. seealso:: :ref:`generic-upgrade-instructions`